YooZiiX/UrNotes/client/README.md

-## Notes Application using MERN Stack
+## UrNotes.
+Application using MERN Stack